timjogorman/RicherEventDescription/guidelines.md

 - You can almost always assume that a subject or object, *if they refer to an entity at all*, will be referential.

-:bang_bang: Remember that something must be referring to an entity.
+:bangbang: Remember that something must be referring to an entity.
 Specifically, if a verb-object pair collectively constitute an event -- "tell the truth", "take a bath" -- then do not consider them to also imply an entity.
 Exceptions involving both entity and event readings are covered under the "Complex Types" section.